gcalderone/Gnuplot.jl/README.md

 - fast data transmission to gnuplot through system pipes (no temporary files involved);

-- support for running multiple gnuplot process simulatneously;
+- handles multiple gnuplot process simultaneously;

 - support for multiplots;

 - save sessions into gnuplot scripts;

-- extremely concise syntax (see examples below), makes it ideal for interactive data exploration;
+- extremely concise syntax (see examples below) makes it ideal for interactive data exploration;

 - very easy to use: if you know gnuplot you're ready to go.